as-pect/as-pect/readme.md

 <!-- markdownlint-enable MD013 -->

-Nested describes are supported and the outer describe should be evaluated first.
+Nested `describe` blocks are supported and the outer describe should be evaluated first.

 ```ts
 describe("vector", () => {